watson-developer-cloud/go-sdk/.github/CONTRIBUTING.md

 # Questions

-If you are having problems using the APIs or have a question about the IBM Watson Services, please ask a question on [dW Answers][dw-answers] or [Stack Overflow][stack-overflow].
+If you are having difficulties using the APIs or have a question about the IBM Watson Services, please ask a question on [dW Answers][dw] or [Stack Overflow][stackoverflow].

-# Coding Standard

 # Issues

-If you encounter an issue with the .NET Standard SDK, you are welcome to submit a [bug report][go-sdk-issues].
+If you encounter an issue with the Go SDK, you are welcome to submit a [bug report](https://github.com/watson-developer-cloud/go-sdk/issues).
 Before that, please search for similar issues.
-It's possible somebody has already encountered this issue.
+It's possible somebody has encountered this issue already.

 # Pull Requests

-If you want to contribute to the repository, follow these steps:
+If you want to contribute to the repository, here's a quick guide:

-1. Fork the repo.
+  1. Fork the repository
+  2. `go get` all the package dependencies
-1. Develop and test your code changes Make sure you work in a feature branch. **PLEASE do not do your work in `master`.**
+  3. Develop and test your code changes `go test`
-1. Add a unit test for any new classes you add.
-Only refactoring and documentation changes require no new tests.
-1. Run unit tests within Visual Studio.
+    * Run `golint` - ignore error `don't use MixedCaps in package name`
+    * Check for unnecessary whitespace with git diff --check before committing
+  4. Make the tests pass
-1. Commit your changes.
+  5. Commit your changes
-1. Push to your fork and submit a pull request.
+  6. Push to your fork and submit a pull request to the **master** branch

 # Developer's Certificate of Origin 1.1